 Peacock was born in 1748 near Philadelphia in Abington, Pennsylvania.
 Records indicate both his parents were also born in the colonies.

 So far, I have searched in vain for his mother’s maiden name.
 As the couple’s eldest, Peacock’s unusual first name was the likely surname of either his mother or a grandmother.
-Possibly it was family in Massachusetts, where his “grandsire” is mentioned as having participated in the conflict at Concord.
+Possibly it was family in Massachusetts, where his “grandsire” participated in the conflict at Concord.

 “One if by land, two if by sea,” was the signal to warn residents of Lexington and Concord.
 Rather than a horse, Paul Revere rides atop a wagon on this Patriotic Table & Centerpiece.